-Think of these twice baked potatoes as an easy mashed potato casserole loaded with bacon, Cheddar, and sour cream.
-Talk about awesome game day grub.
+Think of these twice baked potatoes as an easy mashed potato casserole loaded with bacon, Cheddar, sour cream, and chives.
+Talk about awesome game day grub or meals kids can't resist.

-This twice baked potatoes recipe loaded with bacon and Cheddar has got everything going for it.
+These twice baked potatoes have everything going for them.
 And by “everything” we mean bacon, Cheddar, and sour cream.
-It’s quite similar to the best loaded baked potatoes you can imagine, the only difference is these are more like a mashed potatoes casserole that you can assemble ahead of time and even stash in the freezer.
+It’s quite similar to the best loaded potatoes you can imagine, the only difference is these are more like a mashed potatoes casserole that you can assemble ahead of time and even stash in the freezer.
 The best part is not having to fuss with toppings at the table while your baked spud gets cold because these little lovelies are fork-ready the moment they come out of the oven.–Renee Schettler Rossi

 - Quick Glance